Mori fibre spaces for $3$-folds over imperfect fields: Preliminaries

-\begin{proof} It remains to prove the furthermore, since everything else is covered in \cite{das_waldron_imperfect}.
-Most of the statement is \cite[Theorem 1.1]{das_waldron_imperfect}, while the formula for $d_C$ in (4.a) is \cite[Lemma 4.1]{das_waldron_imperfect}.
-In fact, the curves found in \cite{das_waldron_imperfect} already had the required property, so it remains to work through the proof in \cite{das_waldron_imperfect} to verify this.
-The proof of the cone theorem is split into several pieces: \begin{itemize} \item If $\dim(X)=1$ then the statement has content only if $\deg K_X<0$, in which case $X$ is a conic in $\mathbb{P}^2_K$ by \cite[Lemma 6.5]{cascini_base_2015}. \item If $\dim(X)=2$ we must examine the proof of \cite[Theorem 4.3]{das_waldron_imperfect}.
+\item If $\dim(X)=2$ we must examine the proof of \cite[Theorem 4.3]{das_waldron_imperfect}.
 This proceeds by applying a known version of the cone theorem to isolate the extremal rays and then showing that each one contains a curve of the required form.
 So we split into cases based on the type of contraction $f:X\to Z$ of the extremal ray.
-If $f$ is birational then the curve found at the very end of \cite[Theorem 4.3]{das_waldron_imperfect} satisfies $\deg K_C<0$ and hence is the image of a rational curve by the dimension $1$ case.
-If $f$ has relative dimension one then the curve is a general fibre of this morphism which again has $\deg K_C<0$ by adjunction.
+If $f$ is birational then the curve found at the very end of \cite[Theorem 4.3]{das_waldron_imperfect} satisfies $\deg K_{C_i}<0$ and hence is the image of a rational curve by the dimension $1$ case.
+If $f$ has relative dimension one then the curve is a general fibre of this morphism which again has $\deg K_{C_i}<0$ by adjunction.
 Finally if $f$ has relative dimension two, the curve is found by applying bend and break \cite[II.5.8]{kollar_rational_1996} on $Y$ and taking the image on $X$, and therefore the curve found on $Y$ is rational. \item If $\dim(X)=3$ then we find the curves in the proof of \cite[Lemma 7.1]{das_waldron_imperfect}.
 There are three cases considered, the first of which is finding a curve inside a divisorial extremal ray.
 In this case we cite the argument of \cite[Lemma 3.2]{birkar_existence_2017}, which restricts to and produces a Mori fibre structure on the divisor contracted by the ray.
 Hence the curves found come from rational curves by the $\dim(X)=2$ case.
 The next case is to deal with a flipping contraction, which again cites \cite[Lemma 3.2]{birkar_existence_2017}, where this case again concludes by applying the cone theorem for surfaces.
 Finally we need to find curves in a contraction of positive relative dimension.
 If the relative dimension is not three, then again \cite{das_waldron_imperfect} cites the argument of \cite[Lemma 3.3]{birkar_existence_2017} which proceeds by applying the cone theorem on the restriction to the pullback of a general hyperplane, so again the rationality comes from the surface case.
 Finally if the relative dimension is $3$ then the curve comes from applying bend and break on $Y$, which produces rational curves as in the surface case. \end{itemize}

 \end{proof}

 We also proved the base point free theorem for big divisors, which together with the cone theorem allows us to contract birational extremal rays:

 \begin{theorem}\cite[Theorem 1.4]{das_waldron_imperfect} Let $(X,B)$ be a projective klt threefold pair over a field of characteristic $p>5$ with $\mathbb{Q}$-boundary.
 Then if $L$ is a $\mathbb{Q}$-divisor such that both $L$ and $L-(K_X+B)$ are nef and big, then $L$ is semi-ample. \end{theorem}